-How do I know if my NHGRI project will be subject to the NIH GDS Policy?
+How do I know if my NHGRI project is subject to the NIH GDS Policy?

-NHGRI encourages sharing of all genomic data and data types.
-However, at this time the NIH GDS Policy and NHGRI implementation plans apply particularly to single nucleotide polymorphism (SNP) array data, genome sequence data, transcriptomic data, epigenomic data, or other molecular data produced by array-based technologies or high-throughput sequencing technologies.
+NHGRI encourages sharing of all genomic data and data types including, but not limited too, single nucleotide polymorphism (SNP) array data, genome sequence data, transcriptomic data, epigenomic data, or other molecular data produced by array-based technologies or high-throughput sequencing technologies.

 Amount of Data/Type of Study Design

 NHGRI finds value in and encourages the sharing of smaller project sizes that do not meet the definition of ‘large-scale’ according to the NIH guidance regarding scope of the GDS Policy.
-Investigators should consult with appropriate NIH Program Officers as early as possible to determine whether the GDS Policy applies to their research study.
+Investigators should consult with appropriate NHGRI Program Directors as early as possible to determine whether the GDS Policy applies to their research study.

 How does the NHGRI expectation for non-human data release differ from the NIH GDS Policy Supplemental Information?
 Why does this expectation differ?

 Data sharing plans for NHGRI-funded or -supported projects to generate non-human genomic data proposed after January 25, 2016 should include pre-publication timelines for data submission and release consistent with NIH GDS Policy expectations for human genomic data (including a possible holding period before data release not to exceed six months).

 Progress on data sharing should be documented in annual research performance progress reports (RPRR) and NHGRI consortia reporting mechanisms, as applicable.
 Program directors will monitor progress according to the timelines established through the data sharing plans.